-After his son’s disappearance, looking for certainties, Enzo Ferrari travels to Turin during the month of August.
+After his son’s disappearance, looking for certainties, Enzo Ferrari travels to Turin in August.
 In the offices of Mirafiori’s factory, the constructor from Modena meets Vittorio Valletta, the maker of the great industrial miracle called Fiat.
-Ferrari and Valletta have been knowing each other since the spring of 1922, when Fiat’s manager was already one of the directors of the Turin house and Enzo was already a pilot of great hopes.
-With Valletta, who was also the main protagonist of the free disposal of all Lancia’s material, Ferrari talks about future: in the middle of a meeting he informs him of the situation created in the company because of his son’s disappearance, and he doesn’t deny the deep crisis of discouragement in which he threw himself.
-For the first time in his hole life, future doesn’t seem to belong to him or even be one of his interests.
+Ferrari and Valletta have been knowing each other since the spring of 1922, when Fiat’s manager was already one of the directors of the Turin house and Enzo was already a driver of great hopes.
+With Valletta, who was also the main protagonist of the free disposal of all Lancia’s material, Ferrari talks about future: in the middle of a meeting, he informs him of the situation in the company after his son’s disappearance, and he does not deny the deep crisis of discouragement in which he threw himself.
+For the first time in his whole life, future does not seem to belong to him or even be one of his interests.
 But Valletta reassures him:

 "Behind this table a friend sits, and this friend represents Fiat".